ArtemSharapanyk/crud-system/README.md

 # crud-system
 Tests have written to client logic.

-Use npm run testT to see table of coverage, or npm run test to run all tests
+Cd to client folfer then run npm i.After that enter npm run testT if you want  to see table of coverage, or npm run test to run all tests